prjemian/spec2nexus/docs/source/plugin_core.rst

+.. index:: ! plugin

 :mod:`spec2nexus.plugin`
 ########################

-An extensible plug-in architecture is used to handle the different possible :index:`!control line` control lines (such as **#F**, **#E**, **#S**, ...) in a SPEC data file.
+An extensible plugin architecture is used to handle the different possible :index:`!control line` control lines (such as **#F**, **#E**, **#S**, ...) in a SPEC data file.